-At The Friends' School we believe that the wearing of the School uniform by students is a fundamental part of their and their parents' commitment to the School Community.
+At The Friends' School we believe that the wearing of the School uniform by students is a fundamental part of students' and their parents' commitment to the School Community.
 Wearing the School uniform is a visible way of establishing a student's identity as part of The Friends' School community.

-It is expected that students' general appearance and the manner in which they wear the uniform, both at School and in public, will be of a high standard.
-We expect students' appearance to be neat and tidy at all times and consistent with School requirements.
+It is expected that Friends' students' general appearance and the manner in which they wear the uniform, both at School and in public, will be of a high standard.
+We expect students' appearance to be neat and tidy at all times and consistent with School requirement.
+The School workplace guidelines for dress and skirt length are recommended to be a minimum length of no less than two-thirds of the total length between hip and knee.

-Seasonal uniform changeover is not required.
+Uniform changeover is not required.
 Students may choose to wear the options of uniform in which they feel comfortably suited.
-Mixtures of seasonal options are not allowed, nor should there be any mix of formal and sports uniform.
+Mixtures of options are not allowed, nor should there be any mix of formal and sports uniform.